Art-A-Hack/art-a-hack.github.io/app/_posts/2016-06-09-2016-social-at-thoughtworks.markdown

 ---
-layout    : post
-title     : "2016 Season Begins with Social at ThoughtWorks" bodyid    : "blog" bodyclass : "content post" image     : /images/og/2016-social.jpg
+title : 2016 Season Begins with Social at ThoughtWorks image : /images/og/2016-social.jpg
 ---
 A lot of fun was had last night at the 2016 season kick-off social event at ThoughtWorks NYC, at a twinned event with the <a href="http://hardwarehacklab.io">Hardware Hack Lab</a>.